Mike2060/InstaPic/readme.md

 python3 wsgi.py
 ```
 ### Heroku deployment
 #### *** Notice: for real deployment , it's better use other services to deploy the app (E.g. Azure, Amazon,...) in order to have some persistent storage to store the image folder.
-For this testing, due to the lack of credit card , the account is not available for me to register***
+For this testing, due to the lack of credit card , the account is not available for me to register.
+If use heroku for the production deployment, please connect to the AWS S3 service ,which is the persistent storage system.
+Otherwise, the image folder would be clear with certain time period and the uploaded image would be not able to show after a cycle (heroku would redeploy it)***

 In this project, ```heroku``` is used to deploy the web application.